strategineer/personal-website/content/books/2022-10-20/index.md

   isbn13: "9780992887650"
   year: "2021"
 star_rating: 4
-title: BOULDER - A Philosophy For Bouldering
+title: The Boulder - A Philosophy For Bouldering
 ---

 A collection of thoughts on the practice of bouldering, bringing it into